-Pete Carroll says Seahawks 'have to do better' at reigning in emotions in the future
+Pete Carroll says Seahawks 'have to do better' at reining in emotions in future

 The outbursts this season included sideline rants by cornerback Richard Sherman directed at defensive coordinator Kris Richard in a game against Atlanta on Oct.
 16 and at offensive coordinator Darrell Bevell and Carroll in a game against the Rams on Dec.
 14.

-Then Saturday, defensive tackle Michael Bennett eruptedhttp://www.seattletimes.com/sports/seahawks/michael-bennett-explodes-at-reporter-following-seahawks-falcons-game/ into an expletive-laden tirade at local television reporter Bill Wixey in the locker room when Wixey asked a question about the team’s pass rush.
+Then Saturday, defensive tackle Michael Bennett erupted into an expletive-laden tirade at local television reporter Bill Wixey in the locker room when Wixey asked a question about the team’s pass rush.

 Carroll said he didn’t see Bennett’s outburst — Carroll held a press conference in another room at about the same time — and said he had not talked to Bennett about it.